meghanharrington/meghanharrington.github.io/index.md

 <img src="genderbar.png"  />
   </p>

+As expected, **males represent almost 70% of the speakers**.
+We can see a small increase of women speakers between 2015 and 2020.
+The distribution without males and females represented allows us to visualize minorities that are otherwise completely overshadowed.

   <p align="center">
 <img src="mingenderbar.png"  />
   </p>

-As expected, **males represent almost 75% of the speakers**.
-We can see a small increase of women speakers between 2015 and 2019.
-The distribution without male and women represented allows us to visualize minorities that are otherwise completely overshadowed by men and women.
  On this new scale, transgender female are very present as well as non-binary people.
-It is interesting to note that a **majority of the quotes** are from **male speakers**.
-It really shows that LGBTQ+ people are still not as represented as they should be, even on the topics of their own rights.
+We see a notable increase in quotes from non-binary people from 2015 to 2020.
+This might suggest that the term 'non-binary' has become more normalized and more commonly used by journalists, or perhaps the actual population of people identifying as non-binary has grown.

-As we have seen, many different people with different opinions talk about the LGBTQ+ rights but what is sure so far is that powerful men dominate the statements and the LGBTQ+ community itself is largely under-represented.
+As we have seen, many different people with different opinions talk about LGBTQ+ rights but what is sure so far is that men dominate the conversation and the LGBTQ+ community itself is largely under-represented.
 We have to look at the content of the quotes for a deeper analysis of the related ideas.